uscensusbureau/the-opportunity-project/pages/components.md

       {% include timeline-progress-section-dark.html %}
 <hr>
     <h4>title-and-content-primary.html</h4>
-      This is a great example of using p and a as keys to indicate how the content will be shown in html
+      This is a very slight variation of the sidebar and content primary, used for the ASA challenge (see /sprints for preview).
+The front matter above is commented out, but provides a great example of using p and a as keys to indicate how the content will be shown in html
-      {% include title-and-content-primary.html %}
 <hr>
     <h4>two-column-and-icon-garden.html</h4>
       Not particularly well thought out, was built to quickly add some content from the old site that had not been redesigned into the new framework.